Methane Hotspots Research (AB 1496)

 - Total methane flux by source region with tracers for limited source type identification

 - Mobile methane monitors and infrared cameras

 - Flux measurements

 The various research tools will be functioning in close collaboration with each other to study the regional, local, and source-level methane emission profiles.
 A general pictographic representation of the research tools is shown below:

-There is also growing evidence in the recent scientific literature suggesting that a small fraction of methane sources within a category are responsible for the majority of the emissions, usually referred to as “super emitters”.
-Recent research suggests >50% of methane emissions may come from< 10% of sources, and these “super-emitters” may be a large contributor to the regional methane “hot spots”.
-However, since these “super emitter” sources are generally not concentrated in a small region, but instead are distributed across the State, there is a critical need to utilize aircraft monitoring and other remote sensing approaches to consistently and comprehensively survey methane emission sources throughout California.
+There is also growing evidence in the recent scientific literature suggesting that a small fraction of methane sources within a category may be responsible for the majority of the emissions.
+Recent research suggests >50% of methane emissions may come from <10% of sources, and these “large localized sources” may be a large contributor to the regional methane “hot spots”.
+However, these sources are generally not concentrated in a small region, but instead are distributed across the State.
+Moreover, some of these methane sources may have intermittent emission behavior.
+Therefore, there is a critical need to utilize aircraft monitoring and other remote sensing approaches to consistently and comprehensively survey methane emission sources throughout California.

 AB 1496 Research Efforts

 A key component of CARB's research effort is a large-scale statewide aerial methane survey conducted by NASA Jet Propulsion Laboratory (JPL), through funding from CARB and CEC.
 The project focused on identifying and mitigating large localized sources of methane, and utilized an imaging camera capable of seeing methane to visually identify large methane plumes throughout the State.
 The first comprehensive survey was conducted during the Fall of 2016, and covered approximately 30,000 square kilometers, and identified many of the largest methane sources in the State.
 A second field campaign was completed in the Fall of 2017.
 The survey captured sources in all important methane source sectors, including:

 - Oil and Gas - production/processing, storage, transmission, distribution